jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 ###1.3 Delete

-The final step, is going to be deleting the branch on your **local** filesystem :
+The final step, will be the removal of the branch on your **local** filesystem :

 	git branch -d [name_of_your_new_branch]

-To force the deletion of local branch on your filesystem use instead _"-D"_ :
+To force the deletion of a local branch, use instead _"-D"_ :

 	git branch -D [name_of_your_new_branch]